ARTbio/Run-Galaxy/docs/GalaxyKickStart.md

     This time, ansible and the GalaxyKickStart playbook already programmatically registered an admin user.
 Just use the `admin@galaxy.org:admin` as credentials (user:password)

+    When logged in, see that required tools as well as workflows are already installed !

 #### the run_galaxykickstart.sh script explained